 Now is a great time to review your living costs to see if you can add any more to the amount you are investing.
 Apps such as Get Pocketbook can allow you to track your personal spending and many such apps will sync directly with your bank account.
 This can be a good way to review costs and make sure you’re maximizing the allocation of funds towards your financial goals.

 If you’re uncertain of how to make the most of an increase in earnings, you don’t have to develop a strategy on your own.
 A financial adviser (or planner) spends their days identifying and presenting opportunities to their clients.
-Our simple, quick, free service will connect you to the best independent financial advisers, based on your needs.
+Our simple, quick, free service will connect you to the best financial advisers, based on your needs.
 Click here to get started.

 The information in this article is general in nature and does not take into consideration your personal situation or circumstances.
 You should consider whether the information contained in this article is suitable to your needs and where appropriate, seek professional advice from a financial adviser or other finance professional.